Steps To A Successful Work Placement

 Students are required to register for the Work Placement course via Self-Service during the registration period.
 Registration is required to ensure you are covered by the College while on your placement.
 You will be required to pay a tuition fee of $49 per week.
-You may pay your fees at your nearest campus or mail your payment to Office of Distributed Learning, College of the North Atlantic, 69 Pleasant Street, Clarenville, NL A5A 1V9.
+You may pay your fees at your nearest campus or mail your payment to Distributed Learning Serivce, College of the North Atlantic, 69 Pleasant Street, Clarenville, NL A5A 1V9.
 To arrange payment by credit card please use Self Service .
 Fees are due by the Semester Fee Deadline Date.

-You are required to submit an updated resume for submission to potential placement sites for review and selection.
-Submit your resume to firstname.lastname@example.org.
+- Submit an updated resume for submission to potential placement sites for review and selection.

-If you are currently working in your area of study, you may qualify for an exemption from the work placement requirement.
-Application for exemption will only be accepted in the last semester of your program.
+If you are currently working in your area of study, you may qualify for prior learning assessment and recognition (PLAR) for the work placement requirement.
+Application for PLAR will only be accepted in the last semester of your program.

-- Application for Exemption/Credit Transfer - Printable form
+- Application for Prior Learning Assessment and Recognition (PLAR) - Fillable form

 - Current resume